Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Evaluation

 \paragraph{Optimization time}

-The optimization times also speak in favor of sequential search.
-As Table~\ref{tab:afs:impact-search-fs-method-optimization-time} shows, the mean optimization time of solver-based sequential search is lower for all five feature-selection methods.
-In particular, the difference between solver-based sequential and simultaneous search is up to three orders of magnitude for the four white-box feature-selection methods.
+As Table~\ref{tab:afs:impact-search-fs-method-optimization-time} shows, solver-based sequential search is faster on average than solver-based simultaneous search for all five feature-selection methods.
+In particular, the difference is up to three orders of magnitude for the four white-box feature-selection methods.
 Further, \emph{FCBF}, \emph{MI}, and \emph{Model Gain} experience a dramatic increase in optimization time with the number of alternatives~$a$ in solver-based simultaneous search, as Table~\ref{tab:afs:impact-num-alternatives-fs-method-optimization-time} displays.
 In contrast, the runtime increase is considerably less for solver-based sequential search, which shows an approximately linear trend with the number of alternatives.

-Based on all results described in this section, we focus on solver-based sequential search in the subsequent Sections~\ref{sec:afs:evaluation:num-alternatives} and~\ref{sec:afs:evaluation:tau}.
-In particular, it was significantly faster than solver-based simultaneous search while yielding similar feature-set quality.
+Table~\ref{tab:afs:impact-search-fs-method-optimization-time} also shows that the optimization time of the heuristic search methods for \emph{MI} and \emph{Model Gain} is negligible.
+In particular, \emph{Greedy Replacement} and \emph{Greedy Balancing} never took longer than 1~ms per search run for alternatives.
+These results highlight the runtime advantage of the heuristics, particularly of \emph{Greedy Balancing} for simultaneous search.

-Another interesting question for practitioners is how the runtime relates to~$n$, the number of features in the dataset.
-One would expect a positive correlation since the optimization problem's instance size increases with~$n$.
+An interesting question for practitioners is how the runtime relates to~$n$, the number of features in the dataset.
+One could expect a positive correlation since the problem instance increases with~$n$.
 Roughly speaking, this trend appears in our experimental data indeed.
 However, the observed trend is rather noisy, particularly for solver-based simultaneous search, and some higher-dimensional datasets even show lower average runtimes than lower-dimensional ones.
-This result indicates that other factors than~$n$ influence runtime.
-Besides factors related to the datasets and experimental design, search heuristics used by the solver may also cause the runtime to fluctuate considerably.
+This result indicates that other factors than~$n$ influence runtime as well, e.g., other experimental settings or the solver's internal search heuristics.

+Based on all results described in this section, we focus on solver-based sequential search in the next section.
+In particular, it was significantly faster than solver-based simultaneous search while yielding similar feature-set quality.